Mohamed20101997/task/README.md

 - make a Clone on Your server location like xampp->htdocs
 -
-- write : composer install
+- write : composer update
         : composer dump-autoload
         : Rename env folder from  [ .env.example ] to [ .env ]
         : write your database name